py5coding/py5book/content/live_coding.md

 You may also want to quickly create screenshots of your Sketch or create copies of the current code.
 The optional keyboard shortcuts, activated with the `-k` argument, can help you with this.
 When activated, you can type `Shift-S` in the Sketch window to save a current screenshot to the archive directory.
 Create a backup copy of your code in the archive directory with the keyboard shortcut `Shift-C`.
 If you have used the `-d` argument to instruct Live Coding to watch all files in a directory for changes, the backup copy of your code will be a zip file of all of the files in the directory.
 If you want to create both a screenshot and a backup copy of the code, use the keyboard shortcut `Shift-A`.

-By default the archive directory is in an `archive` subdirectory.
+By default the archive directory for screenshots and code backups is the `archive` subdirectory.
 Change this to something else with the `-a` parameter.

 If the Sketch is in an error state, it will not create any screenshots or backups of the code.